 Initially, the District would dispatch a survey boat and crew to investigate the size and conditions of the breach.
 Surveys would take between one and seven days, with a most likely estimate of four days.
 After surveys, the District would modify specifications of the plan as needed, award a contract and begin construction.
+The estimated time frame to repair the breach is 220 days, but again, there is uncertainty in the time frame.
+Two hundred and twenty days may be conservative.
+The timetable includes time for data collection, contract acquisition, construction, and limited access to the construction site given high flows and weather conditions.
 The contingency plan is based on the assumed dimensions of a cutoff given that there is no historical data available.
-The cost estimate for the contingency plan is about \$13.1 million (FY2018).
+The cost estimate for the contingency plan is about \$13.1 million (FY2017).